Brown School Global Practicum Guidelines

 - Advanced Standing MSW students will have completed at least one semester of courses at Brown School

 - Submit a Preliminary Application form indicating top three sites by clicking on the apply now button above.
 Components of the application include a description of the proposed practicum organization and site, learning goals for the practicum experience, how the practicum fits into their long-term professional objectives, information about the proposed field instructor and site, the names of the professionals submitting reference letters, and other information used to evaluate the student’s application for approval.

 If approved for an international practica, scholarship money is available through the Khinduka fund.
-The exact amount will be determined by the number of applicants, but in the past we have been able to give out between $1500-$2500 PER student.
+The exact amount will be determined by the number of applicants.
 Additional instructions will be given out, once selected for an international practicum.